-Studies show an increase in skin conditions such as adult acne among women, while the introduction of National Eczema Week and eczema apps, not to mention an influx of #skinpositivity hashtags on Instagram, indicates that more of us are searching for both solidarity and help dealing with our skin bugbears.
+Recent studies show an increase in skin conditions such as adult acne among women, while the introduction of National Eczema Week and eczema apps, not to mention an influx of #skinpositivity hashtags on Instagram, indicate that more of us are searching for both solidarity and help dealing with our skin bugbears.

-It's no secret that private dermatology appointments are pricey, with London rates often reaching £250 for a 20-minute consultation.
-So what is the very best way to broach the topic of skin with your doctor in a bid to target the issue head-on?
+It's no secret that private dermatology appointments are pricey, with London rates often reaching £300 for a 20-minute consultation.
+So what is the best way to broach the topic of skin with your doctor in a bid to target the issue head-on?
 Ahead, the experts weigh in.

 "Of course, NHS services are stretched," says Dr Nina Bal, aesthetic doctor and founder of facialsculpting.co.uk, "but when your skin is getting you down, seeing your GP really is a good option.
 Skin conditions such as acne, eczema and psoriasis can lead to low self-esteem, stress and even depression if not treated.
 Always be truthful about how your skin is making you feel, and if so, talk about the impact your skin condition is having on your mental health."